AleksandarHaber/Disciplined-Python-Implementation-of-the-Recursive-Least-Squares-Method/README.md

 In that tutorial, we also provide an example in order to numerically investigate the performance of the recursive least squares method.

+## Description of the included files

+"RecursiveLeastSquares.py" - this file contains the class that implements the recursive least squares method "driverCode.py"            - this is a file that explains how to use the recursive least squares class object defined in "RecursiveLeastSquares.py".
+Also this file
+                             implements an example we constructed in https://aleksandarhaber.com/introduction-to-kalman-filter-disciplined-python-implementation-of-recursive-least-squares-method/